Carbon Version Comparisons

 The Super Paddle Carbon Fiber was an impressive paddle, constructed entirely from carbon fiber, which made it one of the lightest paddles in the test.
-With a high-performance rating, this model is useful for serious users, especially if you are planning on traveling with your SUP setup, as this model breaks into three pieces and comes with its own carrying case.
+With a high-performance rating, this model is useful for serious users, especially if you are planning on traveling with your SUP setup, as this model breaks into three pieces and comes with a carrying case.

 Ease of Adjustment

 This metric was a weak point for this model.
-With a LeverLock adjustment system, the Super Paddle adjusts by lifting a lever located in the handle that releases tension and allows the handle end of the shaft to be moved to create a longer or shorter distance.
+With a Family Adjustable adjustment system, the Super Paddle adjusts by lifting a lever located in the handle that releases tension and allows the handle end of the shaft to be moved to create a longer or shorter distance.
 This system's tightness can be adjusted with a screwdriver, and our testers found that the system often became loose, which required a screwdriver to tighten and rendered the adjustment useless.
 When the system was loose, the handle was essentially loose within the shaft, so it made paddling extremely difficult.
 While this was frustrating, some of our testers worked around it.

 The Super Paddle has an offset blade and shaft connection that adds a little more wiggle than we liked.
-If you aren't planning to fly or hike with your SUP setup and are looking for a paddle that isn't quite as compactable as the Super Paddle or IGK, we recommend the Werner Trance.
+If you aren't planning to fly or hike with your SUP setup and are looking for a paddle that isn't quite as compactable as the Super Paddle or iGK, we recommend the Werner Trance.

 At 1.6 pounds, this product was on the lighter end of the spectrum in our test.
 However, the heavy locking mechanism through off the balance of this paddle.

 This paddle is best for SUP users who are planning on flying with their setup or who want to hike into remote alpine lakes.

 At $120, this is an affordable paddle with high-end materials.